-"ProVIC Health Systems Strengthening is designed to address all issues related to the poor quality of service delivery.
+In COP 13, ProVIC will provide targeted support to health zone management team : joint planning process, local capacity building, improvement of coordination mechanisms; support to PNLS (National AIDS Control Program) to update policies on PITC and prevention with positives.
+As in previous years, ProVIC will focus on issues related to the poor quality of service delivery.
 Support is provided at the national level to refine policies, norms and directives, and activities are rolled out at the provincial level to reinforce providers competency and address some key issues such retention of human resource in their setting, incentive.